 The second pillar is prayer, communing with God.

 Prayer is a direct line to our mighty God, and we can feel confident going to Him with any concern.
 We take this profound concept for granted so often.
 We disregard its power but it’s quite remarkable when one stops to think about it.

 The very Creator who gave us life and has authority over every living thing in our vast universe actually cares to hear what’s on each and every human’s heart, and He desires for us to constantly and honestly communicate with Him.

 King David came to God with everything: joy and sorrow, anger and thanksgiving, praises and concerns.
 And so can we.

 As my Christian friends often say, we can “come boldly” to God’s throne in times of need.
 What an awesome God we serve that we can come to Him with both the big and the little things!
 I hope you will be bold with God today, because He is ready to listen.

-The third pillar is charity, giving back to God.
+The third pillar of celebrating three virtues is charity, giving back to God.

 When you get right with God, it creates a thankful heart for all He’s done.
 And a thankful heart is a generous heart: you want to spread God’s love to others.

 Spreading God’s love to those in need is what our organization, the International Fellowship of Christians and Jews, is all about.
 We’re blessing God’s children in very tangible ways, like supplying food for families throughout these High Holy Days, mainly because of the generosity of Christians.